zpz/zpz.github.io/_posts/2016-09-17-python-project-tips.md

 - `archive` is for any code segments that you have deleted from the "main line" but for some reason still want to keep a visible copy for reference.
 Do not use a *branch* for this purpose.

+The center of gravity of the repo is the Python library (or "package") `becool`.
+Scripts are *applications* of this library, and should strive to be short.
+In the scripts, the package `becool` should be treated just like any third-party library.
+In particular, file-path hacks should be avoided.

+If you execute the code in a Docker container like I do, all dependencies are taken care of by the definition of the Docker image.
+In that case, `setup.py` does not need to worry about installing dependencies.

 ### Where to put tests?

 There are mainly two approaches.
 The first is to have `tests` subdirectories within the package `becool`.
 Specifically, every directory (includeing the top level `becool`) contains a subdirectory named `tests`, which hosts tests for the modules (i.e. `*.py` files) in its parent directory.
 The second approach uses a `tests` directory separate from the package being tested.
 This is the approach shown in the digram above.
 Both approaches are used by major open source projects.